 These data on earnings are a product of the National Compensation Survey program, which conducts establishment-based surveys.
 Note that the 1997 NCS covered establishments with 50 or more employees.
 An overview of the initial NCS results for the nation is in "National Compensation Survey Produces First Nationwide Results" (PDF 56K), by John Buckley, Compensation and Working Conditions, Fall 1999.
 Additional information can be found in National Compensation Survey: Occupational Wages in the United States, 1997, BLS Bulletin 2519 (PDF 922 K).
 Reports on earnings in individual areasof the country can also be obtained.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Nationwide earnings data by occupation from National Compensation Survey now available on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk3/art02.htm (visited December 13, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Nationwide earnings data by occupation from National Compensation Survey now available at https://www.bls.gov/opub/ted/1999/oct/wk3/art02.htm (visited March 30, 2023).